Uruguay stage second-half rally to keep Namibia winless

-LLYON, France : Fullback Baltazar Amaya scored two tries as Uruguay overturned a halftime deficit to defeat Namibia 36-26 for a bonus-point win on Wednesday, sending the African team home from another World Cup without a victory.
+LLYON, France: Fullback Baltazar Amaya scored two tries as Uruguay overturned a halftime deficit to defeat Namibia 36-26 for a bonus-point win on Wednesday (Sep 27), sending the African team home from another World Cup without a victory.

 The South Americans also scored tries through German Kessler, Santiago Arata and winger Bautista Basso as they claimed a fourth World Cup victory in their history with one final pool match against the All Blacks to come.